schleichardt/play-embed-mongo/README.md

 This module is a work in progress.

 ## Usage
+* the module is hosted on maven central
 * add `"info.schleichardt" %% "play-embed-mongo" % "0.2"` to your `appDependencies` in project/Build.scala
 * add `380:info.schleichardt.play.embed.mongo.EmbedMongoPlugin` to your conf/play.plugins file
 * your conf/application.conf file